 The Zumiez Foundation is a charitable based nonprofit organization focused on meeting various needs of the under-privileged.
 Our Chairman of the Board is also the President of the Zumiez Foundation.
-We committed charitable contributions to the Zumiez Foundation of \$1.6 million, \$1.2 million and \$1.3 million for the fiscal years ended January 29, 2022, January 30, 2021, and February 1, 2020, respectively.
-We had accrued charitable contributions payable to the Zumiez Foundation of \$1.5 million and \$1.2 million at January 29, 2022 and January 30, 2021, respectively.
+We committed charitable contributions to the Zumiez Foundation of \$0.1 million, \$0.9 million and \$1.6 million for the fiscal years ended February 3, 2024, January 28, 2023, and January 29, 2022, respectively.
+There were no accruals for charitable contributions payable to the Zumiez Foundation as of February 3, 2024.
+Accrued charitable contributions payable to the Zumiez Foundation amounted to \$0.5 million as of January 28, 2023.